J. J. Moses

 Jerry James Moses Jr. (born September 12, 1979), better known as J.J.
 Moses, is an American former professional football player.
 He played wide receiver at Iowa State University and for the Green Bay Packers, Houston Texans, and Arizona Cardinals in the National Football League (NFL).
 During his career, he was listed as the shortest player in the NFL, at 5'6".

-Early years
+Early life

 Moses was born in Waterloo, Iowa and attended Waterloo East High School in Waterloo, Iowa.

 College career

 After high school, Moses attended Iowa State University, where he continued his football career.
 He played primarily as wide receiver for the Iowa State Cyclones, as well as returning kickoffs and punts.
 In his senior season, Moses led the team in receiving yards and was named team MVP.

 Statistics

 Professional career

 During his professional career, Moses primarily played as a kick returner and punt returner.
 He played for the Green Bay Packers, Houston Texans, and Arizona Cardinals, mostly on special teams.
 He also played for the Scottish Claymores of NFL Europe, where he was the #1 punt returner for the 2002 season.